awesomerank/awesomerank.github.io/lists/veggiemonk/awesome-docker.md

 * [depcon ★7 ⏳1Y](https://github.com/gondor/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
 By [@gonodr][gondor]
 * [deploy ★43](https://github.com/ttiny/deploy) :skull: - Git and Docker deployment tool.
 A middle ground between simple Docker composition tools and full blown cluster orchestration by [@ttiny](https://github.com/ttiny)
 * [dockit ★105 ⏳3Y](https://github.com/humblec/dockit) :skull: - Do docker actions and Deploy gluster containers!
 By [@humblec](https://github.com/humblec)
+* [Grafeas ★322](https://github.com/Grafeas/Grafeas) - A common API for metadata about containers, from image and build details to security vulnerabilities.
+By [Grafeas](https://github.com/Grafeas)
 * [Longshoreman ★426 ⏳2Y](https://github.com/longshoreman/longshoreman) :skull: - Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)

 ### Monitoring